-

 Bus journey 130 km, duration approx. 2 h

-You drive south along the Naukluft Mountains to a guest farm, where you can catch a glimpse of the sand dunes of the Namib Desert.
-After you arrive, a special adventure begins.
-With only a daypack, you begin your 2.5-day hike through the oldest desert in the world together with a ranger.
-While you hike and the ranger explains this unique world to you, your main luggage is transported to the first camp.
-You sleep under the open sky on comfortable camp beds with down duvets and you eat your dinner in style at a table set with white tablecloths.
-Of course, warm showers and toilets are also provided.
+Driving south along the Naukluft Mountains towards a guest farm, you can catch glimpses of the Namib Desert sand dunes.
+Upon arrival, a special adventure begins.
+With only a daypack, you and a ranger will start your 2.5-day hike through the oldest desert in the world.
+While you hike and the ranger explains this unique world, your main luggage will be transported to the first camp.
+You will sleep under the open sky on comfortable camp beds with duvets, and enjoy your dinner in style at a table set with white tablecloths.
+Of course, hot showers and toilets are also provided.
 (B,L,D)

 Hike 9 km, duration approx. 2-3 h, 80 m ascent